Clickism/ClickVillagers/README.md

 - Use **Villager Hoppers** to pick up villagers automatically.
   - Baby villagers and claimed villagers won't be picked up by default.
   - Craft a villager hopper by combining **1 Hopper and 1 Emerald**
+- See picked up villagers' properties in their description.
 - Clean messages, sound effects and particle effects.
-- See picked up villagers' properties in their description.
+- **Language support:** German & English (Paper/Spigot only)

 ## Villagers in a Chest
 ![](https://i.imgur.com/ZzGJEZ4.png)